dymmond/databasez/docs/connections-and-transactions.md

 Whenever the transaction is activated, a connected database is required.

 A second way to get a transaction is via the `Connection`.
 It has also a `transaction()` method.

-### Auto-rollback (`force_rollback`)

-Transactions support an keyword parameter named `force_rollback` which default to `False`.
-When set to `True` at the end of the transaction a rollback is tried.
-This means all changes are undone.

-This is a simpler variant of `force_rollback` of the database object.

 ### The three ways to use a transaction